-The role of Monitor is to protect and promote the interests of patients by ensuring that the whole sector works for their benefit.
-Monitor ensures that:
+The role of NHS Improvement is to protect and promote the interests of patients by ensuring that the whole sector works for their benefit.
+NHS Improvement ensures that:

 - Public sector providers are well led so that they can provide high-quality care to local communities.

 - Essential NHS services continue if a provider gets into difficulty.

 - The NHS payment system rewards quality and efficiency.

 - Choice and competition operate in the best interests of patients.

 Healthwatch is the new independent consumer champion that gathers and represents the public's views on health and social care services in England.

 Healthwatch England is the national consumer champion in health and care.
 Healthwatch has significant statutory powers to ensure the voice of the consumer is strengthened and heard by those who commission, deliver and regulate health and care services.